iiPythonx/xpp/README.md

 #### - **upr**

-The `upr` operator turns the string into all uppercase letters.
+The `upr` operator turns the given string into all uppercase letters.

 Syntax: